alisoncossette/TheJargonFile/README.md

 ```bash
 python makeJargon.py
 ```
+All of the resulting documents can be found in the _docs_ subdirectory.
+Current formats supported are manpages, HTML and org-mode markup.

 To install the manpage:

 ```bash
 sudo install -m 644 docs/jargon.1.gz /usr/local/share/man/man1
 ```

-The org-mode formatted document can be found in _docs/jargon-org.txt_